Laya123-star/intel-image-classification-cnn/README.md

 ### ✔ Train / Validation / Test Split
 The dataset was split into:

-- **Training Set**
+- Training Set
-- **Validation Set**
+- Validation Set
-- **Test Set**
+- Test Set

-This ensures the model is evaluated on **unseen data**.

 ### ✔ Data Augmentation

 To improve model generalization and prevent overfitting, the following augmentation techniques were used:

 - Image Rotation
 - Horizontal Flip
 - Zoom
 - Width & Height Shift
 - Shear Transform

-Data augmentation increases dataset diversity without collecting new data.

 ---